 Wim van der Plas is a sociologist interested in the relationship between science and art, or, on a more practical level, between technology & culture.
 Until retiring in 2011, he was a project manager and professor at the Utrecht University of Applied Sciences.
 He also worked for the Groningen and Utrecht Art Schools and the Foundation for Creative Computer Applications (SCCA).
-He is one of the two founders of ISEA and organised the First, Second and Seventh International Symposium on Electronic Art.
+He is one of the two founders of ISEA and organised the 1st, 2nd and 7th International Symposium on Electronic Art.
 He was head of ISEA Headquarters before becoming an ISEA board member.

 Bonnie Mitchell is a Digital Arts Professor at Bowling Green State University and president of CreativeMyndz Multimedia Studios.
 Her research focuses on the intersection of art, music, psychology, and geology.
 She is internationally recognized for her immersive interactive animated installations and early Internet art.
 Her work has been exhibited at ISEA, SIGGRAPH, Ars Electronica, Punta y Raya, and more.
 She has also curated a number of international exhibitions including SIGGRAPH 2006 and GRAPHITE.